 - All students in Year 11 are provided with 1-1 careers advice to help them plan possible routes for training or education

-- Students with a Statement of SEN or an EHCP who are moving on to further education receive support from the Intensive Careers Advisor
+- Students with an EHCP who are moving on to further education receive support from the Intensive Careers Adviser

 - The Senior SEN TA liaises closely with local colleges about individual students with SEN. This liaison is arranged in accordance with the student’s needs, but typically can include: extra visits or tours; meetings with college support staff; or, guidance and advice on meeting the student’s needs for college staff

 - All information relating to a student’s exam concessions and required differentiation is passed on to college or training provider during the summer term of Year 11, when college places have been confirmed